James Kessler, K.C.

-- James Kessler QC is particularly interested in taxation of foreign domiciliaries, offshore entities of all kinds, and trusts, wills and charities.
-Other interests include prosecution of tax crime in complex cases, particularly along the avoidance/evasion faultline, and freedom of information.
+- James Kessler KC is particularly interested in taxation of foreign domiciliaries, offshore matters of all kinds, trusts and charities.
+Other interests include prosecution of tax crime in complex cases, particularly along the avoidance/evasion faultline.

-- Recent cases include: Embiricos v Revenue & Customs UKFTT 236
+- Recent cases include: Embiricos v Revenue & Customs UKUT 370 (TCC)

-- James has practiced as a barrister since 1985 and was appointed QC in 2003.
+- James has practiced as a barrister since 1985 and was appointed KC in 2003.
 He is also a member of the Bar of Northern Ireland.